saladpalad/saladpalad.github.io/README.md

-type the url https://gabrielcastro.info for cool stuff
+click this ---> https://gabrielcastro.info for cool stuff